 She continues to teach locally and nationally, as well as offer online courses.
 She is also a frequent scholar-in-residence at congregations across the country.

 Rabbi Jill has served congregations and Jewish organizations both in the States and in Israel.
-In addition to her position at Temple Emanuel in Beverly Hills, CA (Director of Building Community and Membership), she worked with Temple Beth El in Riverside and Etz Rimon in Carlsbad, CA. In Jerusalem, she worked at the World Union for Progressive Judaism, assisting them in carrying out their Strategic Plan.
+In addition to her work at Temple Emanuel in Beverly Hills, CA, she worked with Temple Beth El in Riverside and Etz Rimon in Carlsbad, CA. In Jerusalem, she worked for the World Union for Progressive Judaism, assisting them in carrying out their Strategic Plan.

 She is an avid photographer.
-She has an insatiable love of reading and books.
+She loves reading, knitting, gardening and walking among the trees.
 Originally from Skokie, Illinois, Rabbi Jill currently lives in Northern California with her husband, Ely.
-They have two sons, Josh and Ben.
-And Bo, their gorgeous and fun labradoodle Bo.
+They have two grown sons.
+And their “Twitter-famous” Labradoodle, Bo.